-St Thomas More Catholic Primary school Admission Arrangements for the academic year 2023/2024
+St Thomas More Catholic School

+Admission Arrangements for the academic year 2024/2025

-St Thomas More Catholic Primary School is part of the Pope Francis Multi Academy Company(PFMAC).
-The admissions authority for the school is the Board of Directors of the Pope Francis Multi Academy (PFMAC) who has responsibility for admissions to this school.
-The Board of Directors has delegated responsibility for the administration of the admissions process to the Local Governing Body of St Thomas More Catholic Primary School.
+St Thomas More Catholic Primary School in Kidlington is part of the Pope Francis Catholic Multi Academy Company (MAC).
+The admissions authority for the school is the Board of Directors of the Pope Francis Catholic MAC who has responsibility for admissions to this school.
+The Board of Directors has delegated responsibility for the administration of the admissions process to the Local Governing Body of St Thomas More Catholic Primary School in Kidlington.

-The admissions process for St Thomas More Catholic Primary School is part of the Oxfordshire Local Authority co-ordinated admissions scheme.
-To apply for a place at St Thomas More Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St Thomas More Catholic Primary School on the application form.
-Applications need to be made by 15th January 2023.
+The admissions process for St Thomas More Catholic Primary in Kidlington is part of the Oxfordshire Local Authority co-ordinated admissions scheme.
+To apply for a place at St Thomas More Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St Thomas More Catholic Primary School in Kidlington on the application form.
+Applications need to be made by 15th January 2024.
 A Supplementary Information Form (SIF) must also be completed and returned directly to the school by the same date (see Note 2).